denkin14/lime/README.md

-# Nodem
+# Limefiber
 This is a Laravel test project.

 <br><br>
 ### About the project

-<p>Nodem Tech Emerging Solutions is Developing a Network Management System.
+<p>Limefiber Emerging Solutions is Developing a Network Management System.
 The system also integrates with other systems.</p>

-<p>As part of the Nodem Tech development team.
+<p>As part of the Limefiber development team.
 You are required to contribute
 towards the development of the system by adding a global search to the system dashboard.</p>